wavebreaker-lucas/esg_gp_be/README-DATA.md

 The ESG Data Management System is designed to handle ESG (Environmental, Social, and Governance) reporting requirements, with a specific focus on HKEX ESG reporting guidelines.
 The system uses a hierarchical structure of Categories, Forms, and Metrics to organize and collect ESG data.

+**Key Architectural Change (Approach B):** The system now distinguishes between raw data *inputs* (`ESGMetricSubmission`) and final *reported values* (`ReportedMetricValue`).
+For certain metrics, raw inputs are automatically aggregated to calculate the final value stored in `ReportedMetricValue`.
+This provides a clearer separation between data entry and the final figures used for reporting.

 ## Layer Support

+(This section remains largely the same, as layer support applies to both inputs and reported values)

 The system now includes comprehensive layer-based data segregation, allowing ESG data to be associated with specific organizational layers:

-### Layer Integration for Submissions and Evidence
+### Layer Integration for Submissions, Evidence, and Reported Values
-- Each ESG metric submission can be assigned to a specific layer (subsidiary, branch, etc.)
+- Each ESG metric *input* (`ESGMetricSubmission`) can be assigned to a specific layer.
-- Evidence files can be tagged with layer information for better organization
+- Evidence files (`ESGMetricEvidence`) are associated with input submissions and can also have a layer tag.
+- Final `ReportedMetricValue` records are also linked to a specific layer, crucial for aggregation context.
-- Default layer settings provide fallback when no layer is specified
+- Default layer settings provide fallback when no layer is specified during input submission.

 ### Key Layer Features:
-- **Layer Association**: Both submissions and evidence have a `layer` field that references a `LayerProfile`
+- **Layer Association**: `ESGMetricSubmission`, `ESGMetricEvidence`, and `ReportedMetricValue` have a `layer` field referencing a `LayerProfile`.
-- **Default Layer**: System uses a configurable default layer (set via `DEFAULT_LAYER_ID` in settings)
+- **Default Layer**: System uses a configurable default layer (set via `DEFAULT_LAYER_ID` in settings) for inputs.
-- **Fallback Mechanism**: When no layer is specified, the system tries:
+- **Fallback Mechanism**: When no layer is specified for an input, the system tries:
   1. Layer specified in settings via `DEFAULT_LAYER_ID`
   2. First available group layer
   3. Assignment's layer (for batch submissions)
-- **Available Layers API**: Endpoint to retrieve all layers accessible to the current user
+- **Available Layers API**: Endpoint (`/api/submissions/available-layers/`) to retrieve all layers accessible to the current user.

 ### Available Layers Endpoint

-The system provides an API endpoint to retrieve all layers that a user has access to:

 ```
 GET /api/submissions/available-layers/